AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 If you decide to store data by modifying a core [!DNL Adobe Commerce] or third-party module database table, use the following guidelines to minimize impact on stability and performance.

-* Add only new columns.
+* Add new column only.
 * Never modify the _type_ value of an existing column.
+For example, do not change an integer to a varchar just to satisfy your use case.
 * Avoid adding columns to EAV attribute tables.
 These tables are already overloaded with logic and responsibility.
 * Before adjusting a table, determine its size.
-Changing large tables impacts the deployment, which can cause minutes or hours of delay when changes are applied
+Changing large tables impacts the deployment, which can cause minutes or hours of delay when changes are applied.

 ## Best practices for modifying an external database table